-The infographic below consists of every single Windows OS ever released with some of their important statistics and defining features.
+The infographic below consists of every single Windows OS ever released with some of their vital statistics and defining features.

-How is Windows a powerful three-pronged solution for enterprises?
+How is Windows a powerful solution for enterprises?

 While the infographic above demonstrates the value of Windows for the general consumer market, its reach is far greater.
-Windows has, with the passing of years, successively introduced many new features to further bolster its usefulness to the enterprise.
+Windows has, with the passing of years, successively introduced many new features to bolster its usefulness to the enterprise further.